tsili852/NetworkingLibrary/README.md

 - ERROR_MESSAGE : Not an event, a key used to get the error value of the ON_ROOM_JOIN_ERROR event and ON_ZONE_JOIN_ERROR event.

+## Predefined Client-Side Events
+There are a few predefined client-side events that are included in the library.
+The events have been defined because they are either called a lot by the server or they will need to be used the same way in every application you make.

+- OnJoinRoomEvent : Takes care of setting your user variables correctly on the server side
+- OnUserVariableUpdateEvent : Called when a variable is requested to be changed using NEEvent.USER_VARIABLE_UPDATE
+- UserJoinEvent : Called when a user joins the clients room.
+Adds the user to the room on the client side.
+- OnUserLeaveEvent : Called when a user leaves the clients room.
+Removes the user from the room on the client side.

+You don't need to know much about these events.
+I just wanted to tell you about them so that you are aware of how some client-sided information is getting changed.

 ## Predefined Requests and Responses
 Just like there are predefined events there are 2 predefined requests and responses: